 The Buyer's Guide to Chopping Boards

-A good chopping board is a kitchen essential for all manner of tasks, from finely slicing garlic to dicing onions to carving joints of beef.
+A good chopping board is a kitchen essential for all manner of tasks, from finely slicing garlic to dicing onions to slicing bread to carving joints of beef.
 In this guide we explain the different types of chopping boards, the best chopping boards to use for different tasks, and how to care for your wooden board.

 What are the different types of chopping boards?